-I love THE FIRM – it’s the first and best of all the film adaptations of John Grisham’s novels.
+I love THE FIRM – it’s the first and very best of all the adaptations of John Grisham’s novels on screen.

-The formula of an all-star cast and top-flight director – here the incomparable Sydney Pollack – seemed to have started with THE FIRM and set the standard for subsequent versions of John Grisham (and other) novel adaptations.
+The formula of an all-star cast and a top-flight director – here the incomparable Sydney Pollack – seemed to have started with THE FIRM and set the standard for subsequent versions of John Grisham (and other) novel adaptations on film.

 In case the 1993 movie has passed you by, it’s the story of a good, eager, young law graduate Mitchell ‘Mitch’ McDeere – Tom Cruise, with just the right mix of intelligence and energy for the character and consequently one of my favourite of his performances – being almost destroyed by the Memphis legal firm who woo him fresh out of law school.
 THE FIRM like to do things in style – they only recruit the best and make sure they throw everything, including the kitchen sink, in their attempt to get their man on board.